Deepansh3600/Decentralized-Job-Board-with-Escrow-Payments/README.md

 ## Key Features
 - Employers can post and fund jobs with escrow payments
 - Workers can accept and complete jobs
-- Employers release payment only after job completion(madnatory)
+- Employers release payment only after job completion
-- Ability to (cancel unfunded or incomplete) jobs with refunds
+- Ability to cancel unfunded or incomplete jobs with refunds
 - Transparent job status within tracking on-chain

 ## Future Scope